-- 15 streams were nonimpaired;
+- 20 streams were nonimpaired;

-- 19 were slightly impaired; and
+- 12 were slightly impaired; and

-- three were moderately impaired.
+- five were moderately impaired.

-Five of the sites on the Chemung, Cowanesque, Susquehanna, and Tioga Rivers could not be sampled due to high flow conditions.
-The most common sources of water quality degradation in the remaining streams were due to high metals concentrations.
+Five of the sites on the Chemung, Susquehanna, and Tioga Rivers could not be sampled due to high flow conditions.
+As in past years, the most common sources of water quality degradation in the NY-PA streams were due to high metals concentrations.

 High river flows, rechannelization of the streambed, and removal of instream habitat may have resulted in poor conditions for macroinvertebrate colonization in several streams.
+Sediment loading and lack of riparian zone were also commonly noted habitat issues.